Moe Amery

-Moe Amery (né Amiri; September 20, 1954) is a former member of the Legislative Assembly of Alberta, who represented the constituency of Calgary-East as a Progressive Conservative.
+Mohammed Amery (né Amiri; September 20, 1954 – October 19, 2023) was a Canadian politician who was a member of the Legislative Assembly of Alberta.
+He represented the constituency of Calgary-East as a Progressive Conservative.

 Early life

-Amery was born Moe Amiri (he changed his name sometime between 1989 and 1993) in Lebanon on September 20, 1954, and came to Canada in 1974.
+Amery was born Mohammed Amiri (he changed his name sometime between 1989 and 1993) in Lebanon on September 20, 1954, and came to Canada in 1974.
 He studied at the University of Alberta from 1975 until 1977, after which time he relocated to Calgary to become a realtor until his election to the Legislative Assembly of Alberta in 1993.

-Provincial Politics
+Provincial politics

 Electoral record

 Amery's first two bids for elected office were unsuccessful; he sought provincial election in Calgary-Forest Lawn in the 1986 and 1989 elections, but was defeated both times, finishing second to New Democrat Barry Pashak each time.
 He was more successful in 1993, when he more than doubled Pashak's vote count in the newly formed Calgary-East.
 He was handily re-elected in each of the 1997, 2001, 2004, and 2008 elections.